Health and safety practices are SportsPITTSBURGH’s top priority as you plan to compete in Pittsburgh.

 Our goal is to give you the confidence to move more freely within our great city.
 We will continue to update this page as health and safety standards are adjusted and implemented.

 Yes.
 Pittsburgh has both cancelled and postponed events.

-Under the “Yellow Phase,” as defined by Governor Tom Wolf’s Process to Reopen Pennsylvania plan, all gatherings are limited to fewer than 25 people.
+In the Green Phase, all gatherings are limited to fewer than 250 people.
 This is a precautionary measure to help stop the spread of COVID-19 and flatten the pandemic curve.

 Many hotels have implemented new health and safety standards, such as contactless check-in, upgrading the sanitation process with electrostatic sprayers with ultraviolet light and hospital-grade disinfectants, prominent placement of hand sanitizer and more.